 Who comes to Briland Club Marina?

-Repeat bookings from owners and charterers are a regular occurrence at Briland, with many making the trip numerous times in the eight months since the IGY-managed flagship marina opened.
+Repeat bookings from owners and charterers are a regular occurrence at Briland, with many making the trip numerous times since the marina opened.

 “We have lots of owners here who enjoy making Harbour Island a once a year trip and we have mega yachts over 120ft who wouldn’t dream of going anywhere else,” says Jackie. ”I had a 150ft leave yesterday, which will be returning next week, a 120ft today and a 140ft arriving tomorrow.